Vitamin A | How Much | Benefits | Fertility | Immunity | Skin | Eyes

-Furthermore, even mild vitamin A deficiency is sufficient to promote the risk of respiratory disease and diarrhea (Sommer et al. 198416).
+Furthermore, even mild vitamin A deficiency can promote the risk of respiratory disease and diarrhea (Sommer et al. 198416).

 According to this recent study, vitamin A in the diet reduces infections and mortality associated with pneumonia, tuberculosis, or malaria (Huang et al. 201817).

-Retinol is an antioxidant that protects skin cells from oxidative stress such as UV rays.
-Accordingly, it can slow down the aging process, promote skin renewal, smooth it, and counteract acne (Park 201518).
+Retinol is an antioxidant that protects skin cells from oxidative stress, such as UV rays.
+Accordingly, it can slow the aging process, promote skin renewal, smooth it, and counteract acne (Park 201518).

-Accordingly, recent studies recommend natural foods rich in zinc, vitamin A and E to fight acne (Ozuguz et al. 201419).
+Accordingly, recent studies recommend natural foods rich in zinc, and vitamins A and E to fight acne (Ozuguz et al. 201419).

-This recommendation’s good news is that these same nutrients are found together in vitamin A’s natural sources, such as beef liver.
+This recommendation’s good news is that these nutrients are found in vitamin A’s natural sources, such as beef liver.

-Furthermore, organ meats also provide collagen, which is an essential building block of healthy skin.
+Furthermore, organ meats also provide collagen, an essential building block of healthy skin.

-Retinol forms the eye’s retina’s pigments and is also essential for good vision, especially night vision and overall eye health.
+Retinol forms the eye’s retina pigments and is essential for good vision, especially night vision and overall eye health.

 Therefore, it is probably no coincidence that we call this part of the body retina.

-Although we are all familiar with the old truism that carrots are good for the eyes, it may not be entirely true in practice.
+Although we are all familiar with the old truism that carrots are good for the eyes, it may not be entirely true.

-According to a recent study, beta-carotene alone is insufficient to inhibit vision decline caused by age-related macular degeneration (Evans et al. 201721).
+According to a recent study, beta-carotene alone cannot inhibit vision decline caused by age-related macular degeneration (Evans et al. 201721).

 In contrast, pediatricians and nutritionists rely on vitamin A. Accordingly, vitamin A distribution programs save the eyesight and lives of nearly half a million children annually (Sommer 201422).

-Vitamin A deficiency is among those nutritional deficiencies that have the most pertinent impact worldwide.
+Vitamin A deficiency is among those nutritional deficiencies with the most pertinent worldwide impact.